 The industrial sector, without question, is at the forefront of artificial intelligence technology implementation.
 Manufacturers are using AI-powered analytics on data to enhance productivity, product quality, and staff safety, ranging from massive reductions in unexpected downtime to better-designed goods.

-Emerging technologies such as artificial intelligence (AI) and the Internet of Things (IoT) are now widely available, assisting traditional manufacturing enterprises in their transformation.
+Emerging technologies such as artificial intelligence (AI) and the Internet of Things (IoT) are now widely available, assisting traditional manufacturing enterprises, with tools like the PRTG OPC UA server, in their transformation.
 Forecasting, preventive maintenance, and communication are a few examples of critical areas where AI can help manufacturers become more robust and enhance their bottom line.

 Artificial intelligence and machine learning are changing the world, including the manufacturing business, and AI is about to usher in the industrial revolution 4.0.
 AI, intelligent robotics, additive manufacturing (or 3D printing), and the internet of things will all play a role.
 One of the outsourcing services which would become standard soon is the outsourcing of artificial intelligence.